iamsharduld/rest-api-design-research/README.md

 ### Testing APIs

-The API endpoints are named /heartRate1, /heartRate2, /heartRate3 and have respective names for other endpoints Please refer to below screenshot for more details
+The API endpoints are named /heartRate1, /heartRate2, /heartRate3 and have respective names for other endpoints.
+Each API request expects a key in the body (POST) which is given to uniquely identify the user requesting the resource.

+Please refer to below screenshot for more details

 <img width="1317" alt="image" src="https://user-images.githubusercontent.com/8417988/204929611-d22dd750-d336-4475-9c58-13daf9e847a5.png">